Understanding the Two Types of DEA Search Warrants

 Importantly, any evidence obtained as a result of the DEA’s search may be deemed inadmissible in court if a criminal search warrant is issued without probable cause or if the DEA executes the warrant in a manner inconsistent with the directions provided by the judge.
 This includes records and files seized during the search as well as electronic records accessed off-site and evidence subsequently obtained in reliance on the results of the unlawful search.
 Subsequently, when defending against criminal charges relating to a DEA search and seizure, it is imperative to carefully analyze the warrant and all related proceedings in order to determine whether their may be grounds to argue for inadmissibility.

 2. DEA Administrative Inspection Warrants

-- the DEA has issued administrative subpoena for inspection of the provider’s books and records; or
+- the DEA has issued administrative subpoena for inspection of the provider’s books and records;

 - there is an imminent threat to public health or safety and there is not sufficient opportunity to obtain a warrant.

-Discuss Your DEA Investigation or Inspection with an Experienced Health Care Fraud Defense Attorney
+Discuss Your DEA Investigation or Inspection with an Experienced Healthcare Fraud Defense Attorney

 This information has been prepared for informational purposes only and does not constitute legal advice.
 This information may constitute attorney advertising in some jurisdictions.
 Reading of this information does not create an attorney-client relationship.
 Prior results cannot guarantee a similar future outcome in your case.
-Oberheiden & McMurrey, LLP is a Texas LLP with headquarters in Dallas.
-Mr. Oberheiden limits his practice to federal law.
+Oberheiden, P.C. is a Texas PC with headquarters in Dallas.
+Dr. Oberheiden limits his practice to federal law.